 The skater whose program is being played has the right of way.
 All skaters and coaches are expected to yield to the skater whose program is being played.
 The second priority goes to the skater taking a private lesson.

-Skaters who wish to do their program must wear a vest.
+Skaters who wish to do their program must wear a sash.
 No program music will be played for a skater not wearing a vest.
 The vest may only be worn by the skater whose program music is playing or the skater whose program is next in line.

 Skaters experiencing a problem with another skater’s ice etiquette should approach the monitor or Arena management for help.